ElinaBoman/rootme/README.md

 ![My profile](/docs/readme/features/my-profile.png)

 ### Wishlist
 A signed in user is able to store products inside a wishlist.
 Inside the Wishlist view the user can view the product image, name and price.
-The user can also choose to take out the product from the Wishlist by clicking the remove link.
+The user can also choose to remove the product from the Wishlist by clicking the remove link.

 ![wishlist](/docs/readme/features/wishlist.png)